ticonderoga Heritage Museum

 summer children's program - 2022

 We thank your for your patience and participation during the 2021 Summer Children's Program.
-This year we resumed class outside the museum at the picnic tables but were prepared to resort back to the "grab and go" concept if COVID issues determine this is the best method to continue the program.
+Last year we resumed class outside the museum at the picnic tables but were prepared to resort back to the "grab and go" concept if COVID issues determine this is the best method to continue the program.
 Luckily, this was not the case.

 WHEN: July 6th to August 12th 2022